Integration Guide - Azure API Management

 2. Configure Parameters

-Within the Azure Custom Deployment, set the following properties:
+Within the Azure Template Deployment panel, set the following properties:

 -

-For the resource group, select the same resource group that your Azure APIM resides in.
+Set Resource group to the same resource group that contains your existing Azure APIM instance.
 This ensures the APIM logger,

 moesif-log-to-event-hub